-Getting started with indoor cycling training is easy.
+Before you begin training inside, you’ll need some specific equipment.
 With plenty of options to choose from, you’ll be ready to ride in no time.
-Here are our recommendations for the best indoor cycling training setup that meets your budget.
+Here are our recommendations for your indoor cycling setup, including the best indoor bike trainers, equipment, and accessories for your budget.

-For more training tips check out Ask a Cycling Coach Ep 253.
+For more information on indoor cycling setups, check out Ask a Cycling Coach Ep 253.

 Your indoor cycling space doesn’t have to be glamorous.
 It just needs to be functional and convenient.
 This will help make your training more comfortable and practical.
 Here are some tips for setting up your indoor training space.